All industries aim for superior-quality products. A product is of good quality only when there is no fault or the consumer appreciates the product.

 - In the steel industry, condition monitoring can be used to observe the state of co-rolling mills, which determines the quality of the steel.
 This will help the manufacturers take timely action and minimize the impact on the quality of the product.

 - In the paper and pulp industry, condition monitoring is applied to monitor the condition of rolls and roll balance, which determines the quality of the paper.
 The data is collected by the sensors on temperature and vibration and transferred to the cloud for analysis.

 - In the automotive industry, IoT condition monitoring is used to monitor the machines' condition, which allows for early detection of faults and issues.

 A living example of IoT condition monitoring

-But when combined with IoT technology it can help save and store a large amount of data and can also monitor the condition of the equipment in isolated areas as well.
-They also provide a good amount of computing resources for machine learning algorithms for efficient maintenance.
-This helps in saving the time, money and resources of the organization.
+But when combined with IoT technology, it can help save and store a large amount of data and can also monitor the condition of the equipment in isolated areas as well.
+They also provide a good amount of computing resources machine-learning algorithms for efficient maintenance.
+This helps in saving the time, money, and resources of the organisation.